-Note: This article originally appeared at our partner site, Democratic Audit, and gives the views of the author, not the position of EUROPP - European Politics and Policy, nor of the London School of Economics.
-Featured image credit: Pedro Ignacio Guridi (CC-BY-SA-3.0) Shortened URL for this post: http://bit.ly/1F17hoH About the author Sean Kippin- Democratic Audit Sean Kippin is Managing Editor of Democratic Audit.
+Note: this post represents the views of the author, and not those of Democratic Audit or the LSE.
+Please read our comments policy before posting.

+Sean Kippinis Managing Editor of Democratic Audit.
 He received a Degree in Politics from the University of Northumbria in 2008, and an MSc in Political Theory from the London School of Economics in 2011.
 From 2008 to 2012 he worked for the Rt Hon Nick Brown MP in Newcastle and in the House of Commons, and for Alex Cunningham MP.
 He has also worked at the Smith Institute think tank, and as an intern for the Co-operative Party.
 He has been at Democratic Audit since June 2013, and can be found on twitter at @se_kip.